TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_restaurant_page.md

 1. If you are using GitHub pages to host your completed page you need to do a tiny bit more work to get it to show up.
 After running `webpack` the full bundled version of your site is available in the `dist` folder, but GH pages is looking for an `index.html` in the root directory of your project.

-    1. Follow the instructions on [this gist](https://gist.github.com/cobyism/4730490).
+    1. Follow the instructions on this [gist about deploying your dist subdirectory to GitHub pages](https://gist.github.com/cobyism/4730490).
 EZPZ!
         - To prevent having to copy and paste the same lengthy git command each time, you can instead create an npm script to do the work for you!
             - Inside your project's `package.json` file, within the `scripts` section, add an additional entry named something of your choosing and paste in the command from the above gist surrounded by quotation marks.
 Follow the formatting of the already added `test` script.
             - For Example: